The SOBs want you weak and sickly

 TERMS & CONDITIONS

 Star of the SeasSM reflects current design concepts and may include artistic renderings and/or images of other class ships.
+All ship features, experiences and itineraries are subject to change without notice.

 *Price is per person, in USD, cruise only, applies to select sailings, interior stateroom, based on double-occupancy, and reflects any promotional savings.

-posted by Diana Audrey at 9:22 AM 0 comments
+posted by Diana Audrey at 9:23 AM 0 comments